baselime/node-opentelemetry/README.md

-# BaselimeSDK for Open Telemetry and Node.js
+# BaselimeSDK for OpenTelemetry and Node.js

-Ship your Open Telemetry traces to Baselime.
-It makes getting started with a custom trace configuration and Baselime simpler.
+Ship your OpenTelemetry traces to Baselime.
+It makes getting started with a custom trace configuration and Baselime simpler and works with any Node.js application.

 ![A trace from an ECS task](./traces.png)